How Much Does a Pediatric Nurse Practitioner Make?

 Approximately 8.3 percent of all nurse practitioners work in the field of pediatrics and they appear to be well-compensated for their efforts.
-In fact, the American Association of Nurse Practitioners (AANP) shows the average base salary for nurse practitioners in this specialized area was $87,610, according to its 2011 national compensation survey, the latest survey from which data is available.
+In fact, the American Association of Nurse Practitioners (AANP) shows the average base salary for nurse practitioners in this specialized area was $87,610, according to its 2011 national compensation survey.
 While this is actually lower than the average base pay of $91,310 for all nurse practitioner types combined, the AANP points out that a number of factors affect salary, including community size, length of time in the specialization, and even setting.
 Plus, pediatric NPs work with a unique age group, generally those from the age of birth up to 21, making the career rewarding for many different reasons in addition to pay.

 As a matter of fact, most nurse practitioners have an average of 10 years of nursing experience before ever deciding to become a nurse practitioner.
 This means they have a lot of time to think about the NP specialization they want to pursue.
 Salary certainly can be a factor, and NPs working in pediatrics do on average have a higher base pay of several thousand dollars compared to those working in an NP field, such as women’s health.
 However, their pay is lower, on average, than those employed in other NP fields, including adult care, gerontology, and psychiatric/mental health.